 Undertake a DMARC Compliance project to lock down the organisation’s email domains against abuse.

-In fact, it is Ingressum’s policy to ONLY provide our Online Fraud/Phishing Protect service to perform takedowns of phishing pages when we also undertake a DMARC Compliance project as well.
+In fact, it is Ingressum’s policy to ONLY provide our Brand Defense/Phishing Protect service to perform takedowns of phishing pages when we also undertake a DMARC Compliance project as well.
 Without controlling who can use the organisation’s email domains, you will be continually throwing money away by subscribing to expensive takedown services without tackling the cause.

 After all, we protect our personal assets by locking the doors and windows when we leave home – now we can also provide this basic security for our organisation’s digital assets !